xnatti/fdm-cfg-backuprestore/README.md

 # Snippets for backup and restore for FDM managed Cisco Firepower devices

+# Why?

+The backup&restore methods available via the GUI on the FDM managed devices are limited to import/export within the same version.
+It's also a binary file that limits the possibility of editing and/or auditing.
+Using the API allows us to download the configuration in a text format and upload again, even modified, and to a device that's not running the exact same patch release.

 ## Snippets

 * fdm-export.py -- Will export the current configuration to a local file (zipped)